ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We already talked about the programming languages and the most important programming libraries which we will use for developing our application.
-In this section we will talk about the most important technologies which we will use in order to deploy and devliver our application.
+In this section we will talk about the most important technologies which we will use in order to deploy and deliver our application.

 Containers are executable units of software that package application code along with its libraries and dependencies.
 They allow code to run in any computing